Prunus maritima

 Prunus maritima, the beach plum, is a species of plum native to the East Coast of the United States.
-It is a choice wild edible and its few pests and salt tolerance make it a resilient fruit crop for degraded lands and urban soils.
+It is grown commercially for its fruit and resists certain pests.

 Description

-Prunus maritima is a deciduous shrub, in its natural sand dune habitat growing 1–2 m tall, although it can grow larger, up to 4 m tall, when cultivated in gardens.
+Prunus maritima is a deciduous shrub, in its natural sand dune habitat growing 1–2 m tall, although it can grow larger, up to 4 m tall.
 The leaves are alternate, elliptical, 3–7 cm long and 2–4 cm broad, with a sharply toothed margin.
 They are green on top and pale below, becoming showy red or orange in the autumn.
-The flowers are 1–1.5 cm in diameter, with five white petals and large yellow anthers.
-The fruit is an edible drupe 1.5–2 cm in diameter in the wild plant, red, yellow, blue, or nearly black.

-The plant is salt tolerant and cold hardy.
-It prefers the full sun and well-drained soil.
-It spreads roots by putting out suckers but in coarse soil puts down a taproot.
-In dunes it is often partly buried in drifting sand.
-It blooms in mid-May and June.
-The fruit ripens in August and early September.
+Blooming from mid-May to June, the flowers are 1–1.5 cm in diameter, with five white petals and large yellow anthers.
+Ripening from August to early September, the fruit is a drupe, 1.5–2 cm in diameter in the wild plant, and colored red, yellow, blue, or nearly black.